carlesfernandez/yocto-geniux/README.md

   `manifest_date=20.09`.

-- The possible options for `MACHINE` names are those defined by the Yocto Project, plus those defined by the `meta-xilinx-bsp` and the `meta-raspberrypi` layers:
+- The possible options for `MACHINE` names are those defined by the Yocto Project, plus those defined by the layers included in the manifest for the corresponding version.
+Examples:

   - List of machines supported by the Yocto Project: `qemuarm`, `qemuarm64`, `qemumips`, `qemumips64`, `qemuppc`, `qemux86`, `qemux86-64`.